 ‘9 & DINE’ 2018

-‘9 & Dine’ nine holes of golf in an urban area followed buy Dinner Regina Saskatchewan 2018
+‘9 & Dine’ nine holes of golf in an urban area followed by Dinner, Regina Saskatchewan 2018

 John G. Boehme identifies as a Cisgender white male of German and Scottish heritage currently living in Victoria, BC Canada the Lekwungenspeaking homeland of the Esquimalt, Songhees peoples.
 His early art practice included painting, sculpture, performance video and digital technology, installation and photography.
 Boehme describes recent work as “trans-disciplinary”often employing performance, video, audio and objects in a number pieces simultaneously, Boehme is not constrained to any particular creative mode and therefore utilizes integrated approaches to realize the work.

 What interests me is the ongoing reformulation of a set of key interests.
 These interests are drawn from my observations of Western society’s less considered compulsions.
 Exploring the performance of gender, specifically masculinity, the valorization of labour, the pursuit of leisure, and the marshalling of amity.
 I explore language and paralanguage, that is, both the spoken and gestural aspects of human communication.

 The awkwardness of dancing by yourself in front of an old rusting plant machinery in a disused quarry.
 (In the artist Gillian Wearing’s 1994 piece; Dancing At Peckham, her flailing dance moves contrast sharply with the passers’ by contained movement) This is a contemporary homage, in a deserted space to reflect our pandemic affected surroundings, where the artist’s actions appear small and suitably insignificant.
 “The act of dancing prompted a thousand memories of long ago when I used to go to clubs and gigs and dance all night.
 Not out in the open, in the cold wind, mid-morning, middle-aged, by myself.”